How To Budget a Retail Business in 6 Steps (+ Free Templates)

 Step 2: Analyze Data & Look for Opportunities

-Once you have gathered your data, use it to look for opportunities—you always want to identify areas where you can capitalize on profitability.
+Once you have gathered your data, use it to look for opportunities to improve profitability.
 Review where you were successful last year and learn from what you did well.
-Conversely, evaluate the times when sales were slow or promotions fell flat, and try to understand where you went wrong.
+Conversely, evaluate the times when sales were slow or promotions fell flat and try to understand where you went wrong.
+You might also look for areas where you overspent or could have invested more.

-For example, say, you saw a ton of traffic around the holidays and your sales numbers were great from October through December.
+For example, say you saw a ton of traffic around the holidays, and your sales numbers were great from October through December.
 With this trend in mind, you might invest in a loyalty program in October to capitalize on foot traffic and run a sale in November to counterbalance your spending.
+Or, you might increase your holiday inventory so there are more products to capitalize on the boost in traffic.

 Create a Marketing Calendar